Do you get angry over small issues?

 - Sighing often and loudly

 It’s always easier said than done but try to communicate how you feel rather than just getting angry.
-Repressing anger doesn’t help and builds up, try to talk to other person about how they’re making you feel.
+Repressing anger doesn’t help and builds up, try to talk to the other person about how they’re making you feel.
 If this isn’t possible, work through what’s happened in the past, talk through it, process it, acknowledge and accept the past and allow yourself to feel and move forward.

 Counselling can help to identify your triggers, impulses as well as work through your past; with help and support.
 The first step of dealing with anything is acknowledging you have an issue which needs to be resolved.